-- our long-term aim is to achieve 100% funding of pension liabilities; - the Scheme is expected to continue for the foreseeable future; - favourable investment performance can play a valuable role in achieving adequate funding over the longer term; - we wish to minimise fluctuations in employers' contributions in order to assist them with their financial planning and to meet their financial responsibilities to the Fund;

-- the Fund is still relatively immature in terms of its membership profile and we can therefore take advantage of that fact in setting our investment strategy; - we have a large number of employing bodies with different characteristics including size and strength of covenant.
+- the long-term aim is to achieve 100% funding of pension liabilities; - favourable investment performance can play a valuable role in achieving adequate funding over the longer term; - to ensure the appropriate level of contributions are received to ensure solvency of the Fund; - to minimise fluctuations in employers' contributions in order to assist them with their financial planning and to meet their financial responsibilities to the Fund where it is prudentially appropriate; - although the membership profile has matured slightly since the last valuation in 2013 the Fund can still take a long term perspective in in setting the investment strategy; - the Fund has a large number of employing bodies with different characteristics including size and strength of covenant.

-The effective date of the current actuarial valuation of the Fund is 31 March 2013.
-The preliminary results of the valuation indicate that overall the assets of the Fund represented 80% of projected accrued liabilities at the valuation date.
+The effective date of the current actuarial valuation of the Fund is 31 March 2016.
+The results of the valuation indicate that overall the assets of the Fund represented X% of projected accrued liabilities at the valuation date.